MicrosoftDocs/azure-docs/DevCenter/Mobile/Tutorials/mobile-services-validate-and-modify-data-wp8.md

   <span>Tutorial</span>
 </div>-->

-# Validate and modify data in Mobile Services for Windows Store by using server scripts
+# Validate and modify data in Mobile Services for Windows Phone 8 by using server scripts
-<h3><strong>Windows Store C#</strong> / <a href="/en-us/develop/mobile/tutorials/validate-modify-and-augment-data-js">Windows Store JavaScript</a></h3>
+<h3><a href="/en-us/develop/mobile/tutorials/validate-modify-and-augment-data-dotnet">Windows Store C#</a> / <a href="/en-us/develop/mobile/tutorials/validate-modify-and-augment-data-js">Windows Store JavaScript</a> / <strong>Windows Phone 8</strong> / <a href="/en-us/develop/mobile/tutorials/validate-modify-and-augment-data-ios">iOS</a> </h3>

 This topic shows you how to leverage server scripts in Windows Azure Mobile Services.
 Server scripts are registered in a mobile service and can be used to perform a wide range of operations on data being inserted and updated, including validation and data modification.
 In this tutorial, you will define and register server scripts that validate and modify data.
-Because the behavior of server side scripts often affects the client, you will also update your Windows Store app to take advantage of these new behaviors.
+Because the behavior of server side scripts often affects the client, you will also update your Windows Phone 8 app to take advantage of these new behaviors.

 This tutorial walks you through these basic steps: